-An epidural injection is usually given during the ‘active’ stage of labour by an anaesthesiologist or gynaecologist.
-You will be asked to sit at the edge of the bed, bend your back and remain steady.
+An epidural injection is usually given during the ‘active’ stage of labour by an anaesthetist.
+You will be asked to sit at the edge of the bed, bend your back a little and stay put.
 This position is important for preventing any complications and thereby increasing the effectiveness of your epidural medications.
-Another favourable position to do so is to lie on one side, bend and curl your knees to as high as you can possibly bring them.
-Both of these allow a good spinal curve to assess the exact location where the injection must be administered.
+You can also lie on one side, bend and curl your knees as high as you can possibly bring them.
+Both these positions allow a good spinal curve to assess the exact location where the injection must be administered.

-An antiseptic solution is applied on your skin to eradicate any chances of infection.
-A small area on your back is made numb by local anaesthesia administered through an injection.
+An antiseptic solution is applied on your skin to lower any chances of infection.
+A small area on your back is made numb by local anaesthesia, which is administered through an injection.
 A needle is then directed into the area surrounding the spinal cord in your back followed by a catheter through the needle into the epidural space.
-The anaesthesiologist then carefully removes the needle, leaving the catheter in its place, in order to give medication as per requirement.
+The anesthesiologist then carefully removes the needle, leaving the catheter in its place, in order to give medication as per requirement.
 The catheter is then safely taped on to the back to maintain its position.

 1. Epidural using a catheter: A catheter (a bendable thin and hollow tube) is put in carefully into the epidural space created by using a hollow needle.
 This allows the continuous or intermittent administration of medication just outside the membrane surrounding your spinal cord and spinal fluid.
 Your anaesthetist will first give you a “test dose” to check the placement of the catheter tube and check for any adverse drug reactions.
 If you do not develop any reactions, the test dose is followed by a full dose.

 2. Intermittent Epidural: In this case, the medicine is given on a need basis.
-Based on your tolerance level for the labour pain and desired level of movement your anaesthesiologist will decide the dose .
+Based on your tolerance level for the labour pain and desired level of movement your anesthesiologist will decide the dose.

 3. Mix and Match: The anaesthesiologist mixes medicines (anaesthetics and analgesics) to match the degree of sensation and movement you want.